Eltaurus-Lt/CourseDump2022/README.md

 ## 💡 Downloading a Memrise Community Course

 >---
 >1.
-Make sure you are logged in on [Memrise](https://community-courses.memrise.com/)
+Make sure you are logged in to the [Memrise community courses domain](https://community-courses.memrise.com/)
 >2.
 Navigate to any page belonging to a course you want to download ([example-1](https://community-courses.memrise.com/community/course/1105/speak-esperanto-like-a-nativetm-1/), [example-2](https://community-courses.memrise.com/community/course/548340/7-124/))
 >3. 🚩 **If you are downloading a course with a lot of media files** 🚩, make sure you have disabled the option `Ask where to save each file before downloading` in the Chrome settings (chrome://settings/downloads)
 >4.
 Press the extension icon and then click the "Download current course" button at the top of the menu